 Braising is my favourite cooking method.
 I just love the way it can transform an inexpensive, tough cut of beef into a tasty tender stew.
 Toss in the earthy flavours of root vegetables and aromatic red wine, and you are well on your way to a rich flavour base.
 But the real secret to a truly memorable beef stew is patiently browning the meat.

-a splash any vegetable oil
+A splash of any vegetable oil

-a few carrots, peeled and roughly chopped
+A few carrots, peeled and roughly chopped

-a few stalks celery, roughly chopped
+A few stalks celery, roughly chopped

-a few potatoes, peeled and roughly chopped
+A few potatoes, peeled and roughly chopped

-a few parsnips, peeled and roughly chopped
+A few parsnips, peeled and roughly chopped

-a few onions, peeled and roughly chopped
+A few onions, peeled and roughly chopped

-a 28 ounce can whole tomatoes
+A 28 ounce (796 mL) can of whole tomatoes

-1/2 bottle hearty red wine
+1/2 bottle or so of hearty red wine

-a few bay leaves
+A few bay leaves

-few sprigs fresh rosemary
+A few sprigs fresh rosemary

-1 jar pickled baby white onions, drained
+1 jar of pickled baby white onions, drained

-few handfuls frozen peas
+A few handfuls of frozen peas

-another sprinkle or two of salt and pepper
+Another sprinkle or two of salt and pepper

 Meanwhile, pat the beef dry with a clean towel and then cut it into large cubes and season it with the salt and pepper.

-Add a splash of oil to the pot—enough to cover the bottom in a thin layer—and toss in enough meat to form a single sizzling layer.
+Add a splash of oil to the potenough to cover the bottom in a thin layerand toss in enough meat to form a single sizzling layer.
 Sear the meat on every side until it’s evenly browned.